Article

 Is there anything employers can do to deter or discourage candidates from using AI?

-Employing organisations could consider creating a policy about candidates using AI and input measures to mitigate the risks.
+Employing organisations could consider creating a policy about candidates using AI and apply measures to mitigate the risks.
 It is advisable to seek guidance from your organisation’s HR and legal departments before implementing such a policy.

 Application forms should contain appropriate, role-based specific questions to establish that a candidate has the depth of understanding that is required and consequently make it more difficult for AI to generate adequate responses.
+Removing the requirement for a supporting statement could be considered as these non-specific sections are advantageous for AI generated content.

 Should employers ban candidates from using AI?